Febo0/HTB-Machine-Windows/RustyKey.md

 <img width="716" height="37" alt="image" src="https://github.com/user-attachments/assets/262e2512-6275-411d-bdbe-0a0a51f542ca" />

 ## 2. Enumeration & Initial Access
+### SMB & Authentication Mechanisms
 We attempt to validate our provided credentials over SMB using NetExec (nxc):

 `nxc smb 10.129.232.127 -u r.parker -p '8#t5HE8L!W3A'`

-This error inidcates thet NTLM authentication is disabled.
-So, we need to find another way to "comunicate" with Kerberos.
-Another important security note is that "signing:True" is set, so NTLM Relay is not possible.
+The output indicates that **NTLM authentication is disabled**.
+Therefore, we must rely entirely on Kerberos for authentication.
+Additionally, SMB signing is set to `True`, which mitigates any potential NTLM Relay attacks.
 <img width="930" height="79" alt="image" src="https://github.com/user-attachments/assets/769997ef-1e4f-46f9-b700-093052548041" />

-Kerberos doesen't work magically, our linux system needs to know where to go to obtain tickets.
-This information is configured via a standard Linux file caled "kerb5.conf".
-By default, linux looks for the kerberos configuration in "/etc/krb5.conf".
-With this environment variable, you are telling all Kerberos tools on the system " dont use the system configuration, use this specific file for this HTB box".
+To interact with Kerberos properly, our Linux system needs to know how to reach the realm.
+We can generate a custom Kerberos configuration file (`krb5.conf`) and export it to our environment:

 `nxc smb 10.129.232.127 --generate-krb5-file rustykey.krb`